 Finally we pile into the limo and head for the Gala.
 Lisa remembers the Cartier jewelry still in her hat box.
 Oops!
 It didn’t occur to any of us during the interview that our look was incomplete.
 “They’re gonna be pissed, missing out on all of that free pub,” I laugh.
 “I’ll send our apologies tomorrow.
 But right now I’m starvin’ like Marvin!
 Can we stop for a burger or something?”
 Sheila, on the phone with Byron, overhears me and laughs.
 “No worries, mama,” she says.
 “Just get here!
 We’ll keep your plates warm!”

 Necklace by SHEILA GRAY COLLECTIONS

-The press is still lined up and taking pics.
+The press is still lined up and taking pics outside the museum.
 Hot damn!
 We leap out of the car and charge up the stairs, forgetting the Cartier pieces again.
-Thirty thousand dollars in jewels are rattling around in Lisa’s hatbox.
+Thirty thousand dollars in jewels are just rattling around in Lisa’s hatbox.
 Oh well.
 In spite of being trapped in an elevator, I look incredible.
 But what’s this?
 I see a few American designers getting love on the carpet but not what I expected.
 There’s JLo working Ralph Lauren’s signature brim and Kate Hudson and Regina King in Michael Kors, but I can’t believe it.
 Moschino?
 Balenciaga?
 Chanel?
 Valentino?
 Even Anna is wearing Oscar de la Renta and he was Dominican.
 How’d she miss her own damn memo?